gogre/irgo/musicalstones.md

 **6. **

-so when it comes to conveying leela's findings to a player, irgobot does not display numbers, but just qualitative values, so the player can see at a glance, which move is better than which
+so when it comes to conveying leela's findings to a player, irgo does not display numbers, but just qualitative values, so the player can see at a glance, which move is better than which

 move values are expressed by two rings around a bulls-eye of the colour of the player on move,

 the inner ring expresses absolute win%,

 and its fringe depicts delta win%, which is the difference between that move's win%, and the win% of that player after her previous move,

-irgobot's colour scheme follows the aesthetic code that,
+irgo's colour scheme follows
+the aesthetic code that,

 yellow means bright and cheerful,